 Finally, you can simply accept that a campaign may go to unusual places and roll with what the internet throws at you.
 This can work provided you set very specific limits on what people can do.
 For example, polls should have a profanity filter on their write-in option.
 If it fits your company’s image or you’ve got the bandwidth to handle the next #ExilePitbull, then, by all means, let social media run loose.

 Want to learn more about social media and innovation strategy?
-Join our newsletter!
+Request a demo today!